 Text: Solveig Hansen, 2022

-A time traveler’s dilemma: Great Expectations, a literary Saturday soirée or a glass of absinthe?
+A time traveler’s dilemma: Great Expectations, a literary Saturday soirée, or a glass of absinthe?

 WRITING PROMPT: If you had a time machine that let you spend one hour in a different time period, where would you go?

-– Fall of the Berlin Wall
+- The fall of the Berlin Wall

 - Woodstock